Torvaney/understat-db/README.md

 > Create a database using data from <a href='understat.com'>Understat</a>.

+Understat DB is a project to scrape data from [Understat](understat.com) and store it in a Postgres database.
+It aims to be a useful companion or starting point for projects using football data.

 ## Usage

 The simplest way to get started is to populate a local database with `docker-compose`.